MAMware/court-jurdroids/README.md

 2.  **[Customizing Juror Generation]** ./docs/customization.md:* Modifying the core logic.
 This might include: Editing LLM prompts, Adjusting generation parameters (temperature, max tokens), Defining new juror archetypes or attributes, Fine-tuning a model (if applicable and documented).
 3.  **[Schema detail]** .docs/output-schema.md:* for a detailed schema description.
 4.  **[Test Profiles (Running the Tool)]** ./docs/generating-profiles.md:** Step-by-step instructions on how to execute the main script(s) to produce a batch of juror profiles.
 Includes command-line arguments, configuration options, and expected output.

-5.  **Keep it Updated:** As the development or deployment process changes, remember to update the README and the runbook documents. v0.0.2
+5.  **Keep it Updated:** As the development or deployment process changes, remember to update the README and the runbook documents. v0.0.4

+TO CONSIDER
-6.  **Add Visuals (Optional):** Screenshots or simple diagrams (using tools like MermaidJS supported by GitHub Markdown) can significantly improve understanding. //CONSIDER
+1. **Add Visuals:** Screenshots or simple diagrams (using tools like MermaidJS supported by GitHub Markdown) can significantly improve understanding.
-7.  **Add DIR:** `/prompts` (for prompt recomendations) //to continue line 147
+7.  **Add dir:** `/prompts` (for prompt recomendations) //to continue line 147